-The Teacher Education and Children's Health (TEACH) program prepares students to full a vital role in the education and health of children.
+The Teacher Education and Children's Health (TEACH) program prepares students to play a vital role in the education and health of children.
 High school students receive the opportunity to teach and care for children in many different early learning environments.
 The first year of the program stresses basic skills needed to work with children and the students are provided with the opportunity to actively be engaged with children at our laboratory schools.
 In the second year, the students expand their experiences with opportunities to intern with children birth through school-age and other childhood professionals.
-Again, the students assume a different role in the classroom and gain knowledge and experience working with children.
-In related class, the students are involved in learning activities requiring higher order thinking skills where they create and implement many learning opportunities for children.
+Again, the students are involved in learning activities requiring higher order thinking skills where they create and implement many learning opportunities for children.